easydatapy/easytxt/README.rst

 HTML examples
 -------------
 In this example we will try to parse html text.
-There is not special argument to be passed into ``parse_text`` in order to process HTML.
+There is not special parameter for ``parse_text`` in order to process HTML.
 Usage is exactly the same as for ``regular text`` since ``html`` is detected and processed automatically.

 .. code-block:: python